petershin/liferay-learn/docs/commerce/latest/en/pricing/developer-guide/price-list-api-basics.md

    :lines: 8-17
 ```

-The [API Explorer](https://learn.liferay.com/dxp/latest/en/headless-delivery/consuming-apis/consuming-rest-services.html) lists the `PriceList` services and schemas and has an interface to test each service.
+The [API Explorer](https://learn.liferay.com/dxp/latest/en/headless-delivery/consuming-apis/consuming-rest-services.html) shows the `PriceList` services and schemas and has an interface to test each service.